 Focusing too much on desired outcomes steals attention from the actual process leading to those outcomes.
 It also undermines the ability to learn and improve and thus tends to hurt performance over time.

 3. Know when to say “thank you” (or not)

-Showing employees that you appreciate their work is often more effective than other incentives.
+Showing employees that you appreciate their work is often more effective at motivating them than other incentives.

 But did you know that employee appreciation isn’t always a good thing either?